jasonsebastian/ntu-food-bot/README.md

 ]
 ```

 `_thank_you` does not have inline keyboard.
 First, it retrieves the rating by taste and price.
-The final rate is computed as taste rating which is 2 to 4, plus price rating,  -1 to 1, which will results the final rate ranging from 1 to 5.
+The final rate is computed as taste rating which is 2 to 4, plus the price rating,  -1 to 1, which will results the final rate ranging from 1 to 5.
 ```python
 previous = ratings.get_rating(canteen, stalls)
 ratings.store_rating(canteen, stalls, int(taste) + int(price))